-This blog post is part of a series on strategies and methods to accelerate reimbursement based on a recent webinar with VerityStream’s Dawn Anderson, Senior Manager of Client Success Services and Consulting, and Cheryl Cisneros, Manager of Client Success Services and Consulting.
+This blog post is part of a series on strategies and methods to accelerate reimbursement based on a recent webinar with VerityStream’s Dawn Anderson, Senior Consultant, and Cheryl Cisneros, Consultant.

 Many organizations are merging credentialing and provider enrollment, implementing a centralized or enterprise solution to successfully improve reimbursement opportunities.
 Organizations merging need to understand that a well-defined provider database is necessary to support their organization’s readiness to respond to these changes and to ensure reimbursement.
 According to America’s Health Insurance Plans (AHIP), inaccurate provider data results in over $40 billion in additional administrative expense annually.
 This should be enough evidence for any organization to see that database standardization is imperative.